tcbegley/dash-bootstrap-css/README.md

 ## Getting started

+Take a look at the example app in `example/`.
+There are instructions on how to run it in `example/README.md`.

-Simply download the stylesheet of interest from `dist/` and link it in your Dash app.
+To use these stylesheets in your own app, simply download the stylesheet of interest from `dist/` and link it in your Dash app.
 See the [Dash documentation][dash-docs] for instructions on how to do this.
 Each Dash Bootstrap CSS stylesheet extends either Bootstrap or the Bootswatch theme of the same name and can be used as a drop in replacement.
 The additional styling for Dash components only applies to children of a component with the class `dash-bootstrap` applied.
 This allows you to ensure that Dash Bootstrap CSS will not interfere with existing styles outside of the children of that component.

 For example, to style a `dcc.Dropdown` with Dash Bootstrap CSS, you would simply do something like